Financial & Legal Matters

 How does cancer affect you financially?

 A cancer diagnosis and treatment can impact many areas of life, including your finances.
 You may find yourself navigating new financial challenges, such as reduced income, increased costs, or the need to adjust your financial plans.
 There are many different types of costs that can add up during cancer diagnosis, treatment and recovery.
 These will vary depending on cancer type, stage and treatment options, and whether you have treatment as a public or private patient.
-The out-of-pocket cost of cancer treatment in Australia can range from a few hundred dollars to more than $10,000.

 How to reduce the financial toxicity of cancer care?

 Sorting out financial issues can strain your wellbeing and your relationships.
 Talking to a trusted family member or a professional financial counsellor about your finances may help you clarify your situation and find solutions or financial support.
 Whether it’s managing reduced income, paying bills, or planning for the future, free financial counselling is available to support you.
-Call 13 11 20 to connect with Cancer Council’s Financial Counselling Program.
+Call 13 11 20 to connect with Cancer Council’s Financial Counselling Service.

 Are there Government grants for cancer patients?